 By Air: It is about 40 km from Kilimanjaro International Airport.

-The Park is gifted with variety of attractions ranging from wildlife inhabiting the wilderness to craters and mountain peaks
+The Park has a variety of attractions ranging from wildlife inhabiting the wilderness to craters and mountain peaks

 Black and white colubus monkey

 Arusha National Park is a home for these acrobatic Black and White Colobus Monkey.
-These species contributes into visitors experience during the Park visit because they can easily be spotted.
-Other animals includes Buffalos, Warthogs and Giraffes
+These species contributes into visitors experience during the Park visit because you can easily spot them.
+Other animals includes Buffalos, Warthogs and also Giraffes.

 (Lesser and greater flamingos in Momela Lakes)